Azure-Samples/communication-services-dotnet-quickstarts/LobbyCallSupportSample/LobbyCallSupportSample/readme.md

 ---
 ## Workflow

-- Start target call in client app:
+- Start target call in client app `LobbyCallSupport-Client`:
   - Add token for `acsTargetCallSender`.
   - Add user ID for `acsTargetCallReceiver`.
   - Click **Start Call**.
-- Incoming call from target sender → server answers → `Call Connected` event.
+- Incoming call from target sender → server answers → expect `Call Connected` event.
 - Lobby user calls `acsLobbyCallReceiver` → automated voice plays: `You are currently in a lobby call, we will notify the admin that you are waiting.`
-- Target call receives notification: `A user is waiting in lobby, do you want to add them to your call?`
+- Target call receives notification (a confirm dialog): `A user is waiting in lobby, do you want to add them to your call?`
-- If confirmed → **MoveParticipantSucceeded** event → lobby user joins target call.
+- If confirmed → expect **MoveParticipantSucceeded** event → lobby user joins target call.
-- If declined → no move is performed.
+- If Target user declined → lobby user will not be moved to target call.

 ---
 ## Troubleshooting